khulnasoft-lab/design.khulnasoft.com/contents/brand-design/motion.md

 - In the DevOps loop transition, the loop is split into sections that are animated as masks to reveal another layer.
 - DevOps loop transitions can be colorful and utilize solid colors as well as gradients.

-**Note:** The orange in the motion sample is only used to differentiate the sections.

 <todo>Add motion sample.</todo>